VS800624/javaScript_practice_and_revise/README.md

 5. If there is any function parameter then it is also allocated memory while creating the execution context of the function.
 6. Whenever return keyword is encountered , it means the task of function is over and it returns back the control of the program back to the place where it was invoked. and with this this execution context is deleted from stack.

 7. Call Stack is basically a stack which maintains the order of execution of execution context.
 Whenever a code is executed the Global Execution Context is pushed into the stack first and later on as per the function invocation the  execution context is pushed into the stack.
-When the function code is done executing the execution context is popped out and last the Global Execution Context s also deleted.
+When the function code is done executing the execution context is popped out and last the Global Execution Context is also deleted.

 Q) What is hosting in JS?